-Upgrading Java applications that use previous releases of the IBM Data Server Driver for JDBC and SQLJ Version 4.7 or Version 3.57 involves managing the changes between different releases of this driver and the changes in DB2 Version 9.7 that can impact these applications.
+Upgrading Java applications that use previous releases of the IBM Data Server Driver for JDBC and SQLJ involves managing the changes between different releases of this driver and the changes in DB2 Version 9.7 that can impact these applications.

-• Review the upgrade essentials for applications to identify key changes that might impact your Java database applications.
+Review the upgrade essentials for applications to identify key changes that might impact your Java database applications.